-One thing is true, that you can have all money in the world you can have the best career you could have all of the greatest friends and family, and yet, you feel so guilty when you’re feeling low.
-This might come as a shock to some of you, but one thing that did change my life completely was the arrival of my ragdoll kitten in 2013 that my boyfriend bought me for Christmas.
+One thing is authentic: you can have all money in the world, have the best career you could have, all of the most incredible friends and family, and yet, you feel so guilty when you’re feeling low.
+This might come as a shock to some of you, but one thing that did change my life ultimately was the arrival of my ragdoll kitten in 2013 that my boyfriend bought me for Christmas.

-Now it wasn’t just me, I had a beautiful cuddly kitten who depended on me.
-I wouldn’t change it for the world she has been an absolute star and I think people underestimate how powerful pets can be and you don’t need a bunch of medication and therapy you just need to have the things that make you feel good and it is a work in progress, you won’t be ‘cured’ overnight.
+It wasn’t just me; I had a beautiful cuddly kitten who depended on me.
+I wouldn’t change it for the world.
+She has been an absolute star, and I think people underestimate how powerful pets can be.
+You don’t need a bunch of medication and therapy.
+You need to have the things that make you feel good, and it is a work in progress; you won’t be ‘cured’ overnight.

-I feel a lot of people that do go through this don’t really have someone to talk to or open up to.
-The terrifying truth is there are so many people that deal with depression in secret.
-When you pass people in the street, you see them wearing nice clothes, they seem happy but 9/10 times it’s a cover.
-Just because you can’t physically see ‘depression’ doesn’t mean it’s not there.
+I feel many people who do go through this don’t have someone to talk to or open up to.
+The terrifying truth is that so many people deal with depression in secret.
+When you pass people in the street, you see they are wearing nice clothes, and they seem happy, but 9/10 times it’s a cover.
+Just because you can’t physically see “depression” doesn’t mean it’s not there.

-At the end of the day, you are driving the car, no one is forcing you to take roads you don’t want to take, unhappy with work, quit and find something that does, want to travel, go for it, a new hobby or workshop get working!
-Things will get there and it will take time, but understanding you are not alone and establishing what it is that makes you unhappy is the first step!
+You are driving the car; no one is forcing you to take roads you don’t want to take, unhappy with work, quit and find something that does, like to travel, go for it, a new hobby or workshop get working!
+Things will get there, and it will take time, but understanding you are not alone and establishing what makes you unhappy is the first step!
 The rest works up from there.

 What does it feel like to be depressed?

-The feeling of depression is deeper, longer and more unpleasant than the short episodes of unhappiness that everyone experiences occasionally.
+The feeling of depression is more profound, longer and more unpleasant than the short episodes of unhappiness that everyone experiences occasionally.
 You will notice: